bdeployteam/bdeploy/doc/retypeuser/user/clientapps.md

 Additional configuration might be required depending on the installation location.
 See [Multi-User Installations](/user/clientapps/#multi-user-installations) for more information.
 !!!

+#### Authenticode Signature

+All Windows binaries of **BDeploy** are signed using a _SSI Schaefer IT Solutions GmbH_ code signing certificate.
+The installers are built and signed at release time.
+However, due to the very dynamic nature of applications in **BDeploy**, the installer needs to be branded *after* being signed during the build (to make it know which server to contact, which application to install, etc.).

+**BDeploy** uses a technique commonly called *Signature Stuffing*.
+This technique is widely used in various installation programs, as many have the same requirements.
+Unfortunately, this technique can also be abused by malicious code and is thus regarded as potential security risk, see [the official Microsoft report](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2013-3900).
+Microsoft does *not* enable the mitigation for this vulnerability by default, since this breaks signature validation on *many* installation programs.

+The effect of enabling the recommended settings as per the report above will have the effect, that all branded **BDeploy** binaries will be regarded *unsigned*.
+Those binaries will be shown (in properties dialogs and all other means of verification, e.g. `signtool verify`) as *unsigned*.
+No hint will be displayed, that the binary is, in fact, signed but does not meet the stricter security policy in place.

 ## Linux

 The **Installer** stores the **Launcher** and all **Client Applications** in _$HOME/.bdeploy_.
 This location can be changed by setting the environment variable **BDEPLOY_HOME**.